angelic-algorithms/bkln-ui-takehome/README.md

 Your task is to build a simple web application that displays daily returns or prices for one or more tickers over time.
-You may **use any modern front-end framework except Angular** (e.g., React, Vue, Svelte, etc.).
+You may **use any modern front-end framework** (e.g., React, Angular, Vue, Svelte, etc.).
 We expect that you will spend **approximately three hours** on the project.

 ---